Where to Drink in Greenpoint, Brooklyn - Imbibe Magazine Subscribe + Save

 Sama Street

 I won’t say that Sama Street directly influenced my move to the Greenpoint neighborhood, but it was certainly a motivating factor, being one of my favorite spots for creative cocktails.
-Founded by longtime friends Avi Singh and Rishi Rajpal in 2020, Sama Street accomplishes the rare feat of compiling a list of cocktails that are both delightfully unique and solid bangers.
+Founded by longtime friends Avi Singh and Rishi Rajpal in 2020, Sama Street (and now its new sister bar in Hell’s Kitchen, Monkey Thief) accomplishes the rare feat of compiling a list of cocktails that are both delightfully unique and solid bangers.
 Utilizing a pantry of pan-Asian ingredients from pandan to fish sauce, the cocktails take classic builds in playful directions—like the Seven Long Years (tequila, green chile, pineapple, lime, sesame), which they dub an Asian Margarita—or the intimidating sounding but tasty Same Same But Different, with tequila, dill aquavit, turmeric, coconut, mint and fish sauce.

 As an added bonus, several of the cocktails can be made spirit-free, which is helpful when I want to try everything on the menu.
 (Try the nonalcoholic version of Same Same But Different here.)
 In fact, I haven’t ordered a single drink here that didn’t elicit the exclamation, “Damn, that’s delicious!”